 WARNING!
 Be extremely cautious in asking for help setting up a VPS to stake your Energi.
-Do NOT install TeamViewer or any screen sharing software.
-Do NOT respond to messages or e-mails from anyone offering support, even if they appear to be legitimate.
+Do NOT install TeamViewer or any screen sharing software at someone else’s request.
+Do NOT use screen share software for someone to assist you with technical support for Energi software or products.
+Do NOT respond to messages or e-mails from anyone if they are offering support, even if they appear to be legitimate.
+Cease all communications if the topic evolves into technical support.
 Scammers can appear indistinguishable from our moderators, community leaders, and Energi Core staff.
-Do NOT run any “dump” commands in the debug console for anyone!
-Energi Core staff and moderators will NEVER ask for your personal info, passwords, private keys, or instruct you to run any “dump” commands.
+If you ever run a “dump” command in the debug console, NEVER send, email or show that file to anyone else.
+The “dump” command creates a file that is your private keys.
+Energi Core staff and moderators will NEVER ask for your personal info, passwords, private keys, or instruct you to send them files from any “dump” command.
 Your coins are YOUR responsibility.
 BE CAREFUL!

 With your Energi wallet on your home computer or laptop, you must leave it on all of the time in order to receive the maximum amount of staking rewards.
 In this guide we will learn how to set up a VPS (Virtual Private Server)

 to ensure your wallet will always be staking.
 That way you will be able to access your funds and spend them via your local wallet on your computer, but also have that same wallet on the cloud 24/7 for staking purposes.

 Note: It’s technically possible to earn NRG with staking just 1 NRG but currently, it will take 2.6 years to get 1 NRG.

 on a cloud server 24/7, there is no need to have staking enabled on your local wallet.
 Also, it is impossible to stake the same wallet more than once, so before we begin we will have to disable staking for your local wallet

 .
 To do this, navigate to your

 2. Encrypt your